by Brian A. Wilkins

 ORIGINAL LINK: http://blog.operation-nation.com/2010/08/31/eleventh-amendment-is-unconstitutional-must-be-repealed.aspx

-While Fox News and “right wing” groups are screaming for a repeal of Sec.
-I of the Fourteenth Amendment (the Citizenship Clause; in an effort to prevent anymore Mexicans from becoming U.S. citizens); and while liberals and MSNBC continue crying about our absolute right to bear arms and protect ourselves contained in the Second Amendment, the Eleventh Amendment continues encouraging and protecting the malfeasant, criminal behavior of judges, prosecutors, police, and many other government officials across the country.
+Fox News and right wing groups are screaming for a repeal of Sec.
+I of the Fourteenth Amendment (the Citizenship Clause) in an effort to prevent anymore Mexicans from becoming U.S. citizens.
+Meanwhile liberals and MSNBC continue crying about the absolute right to bear arms and self-defense contained in the Second Amendment.
+Its all a great distraction from the Eleventh Amendment, which encourages and protects malfeasance and flat-out criminal behavior by judges, prosecutors, police, and many other government officials in the United States.

 The Eleventh Amendment of the U.S. Constitution was ratified on February 7, 1795, two years after an infant U.S. Supreme Court ruled in the case of Chisolm v.
 Georgia.
 In that case, which was an early test of the differences between U.S. law and British law, the Supreme Court ruled that States are not immune from suit brought by private citizens.
 During the Revolutionary War (1775-1783), a South Carolina merchant named Robert Farquhar sold supplies on credit to the State of Georgia.
 Georgia refused to pay back the debt because they later learned Farquhar was a loyalist to England.
 Alexander Chisholm, the executor of Farquhar’s estate after he died, filed a lawsuit vs. Georgia in the U.S. Supreme Court, which back-then, was permitted by law and procedure.